Mina Protocol

 To start a mina node instance and connect to the live network:

-argument specifies the source file of seed peer addresses for the initial peer to connect to on the network.
-Mina is a peer-to-peer protocol, so there is no dependence on a single centralized server.
+The --peer-list argument specifies the source file of seed peer addresses for the initial peer to connect to on the network.
+Mina is a peer-to-peerarrow-up-right protocol, so there is no dependence on a single centralized server.

 If you have a key with MINA stake and want to produce blocks:

-Start a mina node with auto-restart flows using systemd
+Start a mina node with auto-restart flows using systemdarrow-up-right

 Now that you've confirmed things are okay by running the standalone process, start mina with auto-restart workflows that allow the node to continue running after you log out and restart automatically when the machine restarts.